 Choosing the Right Pan

-- Material: Opt for sturdy, heavy-duty materials like stainless steel or aluminum for even heat distribution.
+- Material: Heavy-duty stainless steel or aluminum works best for even heat.

 Ingredient Combinations